-- 10.1.
-Children learn best when they feel safe.
-This can be achieved by having clear expectations and routines, consistently applied with reasonable adjustments if appropriate.
-All staff will aim to create a positive and supportive environment in the classroom and around the academy using positive language and relationships based on dignity and respect.
-This helps children to engage in and make good progress with their learning and can promote staff and child health and wellbeing. - 10.2.
-The academy recognises that acknowledging positive behaviour encourages further positive behaviour.
-Communicating positive behaviours to parents can also be an effective way to motivate children to behave well. - 10.3.
+- 10.3.
 When a child's behaviour meets or goes above the expected behaviour standard, staff will recognise this through positive recognition, rewards, and celebrations.
 This will include recognising the progress of children who require additional support with their behaviour. - 10.4.
 The academy will demonstrate a fair and clear application of rewards to reinforce the routines, expectations, and norms of the academy's behaviour culture.